 Your fall mornings just got much easier!
-These Healthy Pumpkin Overnight Oats take seconds to assemble before going in the fridge.
-The following day, a naturally sweetened, pumpkin spiced jar of thick, creamy rolled oats awaits you - no cooking necessary!
-Simply pile on your choice of toppings and enjoy!
+These Low Calorie Pumpkin Overnight Oats take seconds to assemble before going in the fridge.
+The following day, a naturally sweetened, pumpkin spiced jar of thick, creamy rolled oats awaits you.

 Jump to:

-Check out my Pumpkin Smoothie and my Pumpkin Soup for more delicious pumpkin recipes!
+Check out my Low Calorie Pumpkin Smoothie Recipe and my Low Calorie Pumpkin Bread for more delicious pumpkin recipes!

-As delicious as a slice of pumpkin pie may be, it's not exactly the most nutritious food to eat regularly for breakfast.
-Fortunately, there's a way to enjoy the iconic pumpkin pie flavor in a much healthier way, and that's in a luxurious batch of healthy pumpkin overnight oats.
+There's a way to enjoy the iconic pumpkin pie flavor in a much healthier way, and that's in a batch of low calorie pumpkin overnight oats.

-The rest of the ingredients in these overnight oats are refined sugar-free, and dairy-free making this the ultimate grab-and-go vegan fall breakfast.
+The rest of the ingredients in these overnight oats are refined sugar free, and dairy free making this the ultimate grab-and-go fall breakfast.
 It's seriously SO simple to make.
-The hardest part is deciding on the toppings, but more on that later.
-First, let's break down the basics of overnight oats with pumpkin.

 Why You'll Love This Recipe